What is Stress

-Myths about stress and Time Management :-
+Myths about stress and Time Management:-

 Myth #1: All stress is bad.
-No, there’s good and bad stress – Good stress is excitement, thrills, etc. The goal is to recognize personal signs of bad stress and deal with them.
+No, there’s good and bad stress – Good stress is excitement, thrills, etc. The goal is to recognize the personal signs of bad stress and deal with them.

 Myth #2: Planning my time just takes more time – Actually, research shows the opposite.

-Myth #3: I get more done in more time when I wisely use caffeine, sugar, alcohol or nicotine – Research shows that the body always has to “come down” and when it does, you can’t always be very effective then after the boost.
+Myth #3: I get more done in more time when I wisely use caffeine, sugar, alcohol, or nicotine – Research shows that the body always has to “come down” and when it does, you can’t always be very effective then after the boost.

-Myth #4: A time management problem means that there’s not enough time to get done what needs to get done – No, a time management problem is not using your time to your fullest advantage, to get done what you want done.
+Myth #4: A time management problem means that there’s not enough time to get done what needs to get done – No, a time management problem is not using your time to your fullest advantage, to get done what you want doing.

-Myth #5: The busier I am, the better I’m using my time – Look out!
+Myth #5: The busier I am, the better I’m using my time – Lookout!
 You may only be doing what’s urgent, and not what’s important.

 Myth #6: I feel very harried, busy, so I must have a time management problem – Not necessarily.
 You should verify that you have a time management problem.
 This requires knowing what you really want to get done and if it is getting done or not.